-You may find the last formatting style preferable because it matches the Hotspot output.
+The last formatting style matches the HotSpot output.

-2. Insert a wildcard character () where you need to generalize part of the method pattern.
+2. Insert a wildcard character (\) where you want to generalize part of the method pattern.

-The following are valid generalizations of the method pattern example from Step 1:
+The following examples are valid generalizations of the method pattern example in Step 1:

-- java/lang/String.indexOf
+- java/lang/String.indexOf\

-- lang/String.indexOf
+- \lang/String.indexOf\

-- va/lang.dex
+- \va/lang\.\dex\

-- java/lang/String.
+- java/lang/String.\

--
+- \ \

-- Increased generalization leads to decreased precision in these examples.
-This is risky because more Java code becomes a potential match with the method pattern.
-Therefore, it's important to use the wildcard character () judiciously. - 3.
-Modify the signature portion of the method pattern.
-Signatures are written according to the Java Specifications.
-Signature matches must be exact, otherwise a signature defaults to a wildcard character ().
+Increased generalization leads to decreased precision.
+More Java code becomes a potential match with the method pattern.
+Therefore, it's important to use the wildcard character (\) judiciously.

+- 3. Modify the signature portion of the method pattern, according to the Java Specifications.
+A signature match must be exact, otherwise the signature defaults to a wildcard character (\).
 Omitted signatures also default to a wildcard character.
-Signatures themselves cannot contain the wildcard character. - 4.
-Optional: If you're writing a method pattern to accompany the inline directive option, then there are additional characters you must prefix the method pattern with.
+Signatures cannot contain the wildcard character. - 4.
+Optional: If you write a method pattern to accompany the inline directive option, then you must prefix the method pattern with additional characters.
 See Writing an Inline Directive Option.